sutrolabs/census-docs/destinations/google-bigquery.md

 [Contact us](mailto:support@getcensus.com) if you want Census to support more BigQuery objects and/or behaviors

-## 🚦Network Access Controls
+## Network Access Controls

 While BigQuery itself doesn't support IP allow lists, you can use [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/overview) to wrap your BigQuery instance and limit access.
 You can find Census's set of IP address for your region in [regions-and-ip-addresses.md](../basics/security-and-privacy/regions-and-ip-addresses.md "mention").

 When using VPC Service Controls, you will also need to allow BigQuery unloads to the Census GCP bucket.
 To do that, you'll need to add [`gs://sutrolabs-giza-unloads-production`](gs://sutrolabs-giza-unloads-production) in the allow list for BigQuery unloads.

-## 🚑 Need help connecting to Google BigQuery?
+## Need help connecting to Google BigQuery?

 You can send our [support team an email](mailto:support@getcensus.com) at support@getcensus.com or start a conversation from the in-app chat.